Age-Aware Stochastic Hybrid Systems: Stability, Solutions, and Applications: Multiple Discrete States, Multiple Age Processes

 \subsection{Support of the Age Processes}

-As a first step in our analysis, we model our system using the SHSs tool.
-To that end, let us consider the vector $\boldsymbol{x}\in[0,\infty)^{2n}$ where $x_i$ for $i=1,\ldots,n$ denotes the age at the monitor side of link $i$ and $x_{n+i}$ for $i=1,\ldots,n$ denotes the age of the packet at the transmitter side of link $i$.
-On top of that, we recall that $q(t)\in\mathbb{Q}$ is a discrete process that captures the status of the network in question.
-In our case, we set $q(t)$ to $0$ when the network is idle.
+To start our analysis, we model our system using the SHSs tool.
+To that end, we first note that our system falls under the umbrella of polynomial age-dependent SHSs models of Section \ref{depiction} as will be depicted in the following.
+First, let us consider the continuous process $\boldsymbol{x}(t)\in[0,\infty)^{2n}$ where $x_i(t)$ for $i=1,\ldots,n$ denotes the age at the monitor side of link $i$ at time $t$ and $x_{n+i}(t)$ for $i=1,\ldots,n$ denotes the age of the packet at the transmitter side of link $i$ at time $t$.
+On top of that, we recall from Section \ref{depiction} that $q(t)\in\mathbb{Q}$ is a discrete process that captures the status of the network in question.
+In our case, we set $q(t)$ to $0$ when the network is idle (i.e., when no link is transmitting).
 When link $i$ captures the medium and starts transmission, then $q(t)$ will be equal to $i$.
 Accordingly, we have $\mathbb{Q}=\{0,1,\ldots,n\}$.
-Given the dynamics of the system, an illustration of the possible transitions between $q(t)$ can be highlighted in Fig. \ref{generalcsmaxxx}. \\ Note that it is evident that this scenario follows the same dynamics of the general SHS provided in Section \ref{depiction}.
-Specifically, we have that \begin{itemize} \item The age at the monitor of all links grows linearly with time regardless of the value of the discrete process $q(t)$.
+Given the dynamics of the system described in the previous section, an illustration of the possible transitions between the different values of $q(t)$ and their rates can be highlighted in Fig. \ref{generalcsmaxxx}. \\ With the continuous and discrete processes clarified, what remains is to characterize the other components of the SHS model.
+To that end, let us note that \begin{itemize} \item The age at the monitor of all links grows linearly with time regardless of the value of the discrete process $q(t)$.
 On the other hand, the age of the packet at transmitter $k$ grows linearly with time only if a packet exists in its system.
-To that end, we have
+Therefore, $\boldsymbol{x}(t)$ evolves according to eq. (\ref{equationsss}) such that